 - 1. Core Business Model: Over the past two decades, the Company has established undisputed leadership in the Category of e-Municipality.
 The Company has earned an exemplary reputation for implementing successful projects when most other competitors had minimal success.
 However, the challenges faced in implementing projects successfully, demand and block vital resources such as Senior management bandwidth, Talented resources Bandwidth, and Financial resources on a much larger scale than the usual non-govt IT Services business.
 It poses restrictions on faster growth and less than usual returns on talent and finances.
-The Company is evaluating this situation and plans to evolve a mid to long-term strategy to minimize such impact/risk due to the prevailing core business model of the Company. - 2.
+The Company is evaluating this situation and plans to evolve a mid to long-term strategy to minimize such impact / risk due to the prevailing core business model of the Company as discussed above. - 2.
 Industry: With the movement to Digital Technologies, ABM will have to tweak its offerings by making necessary sales and solution strategy changes. - 3.
 Supply-side risk for talent acquisition: The IT industry is characterized by its constant supply constraints due to technological advancements and personal growth sought by the employees.
-With a growing customer base and mission-critical projects, the unavailability of the right skilled resources at the right time in the correct quantity can pose a risk. - ABM has adopted a strategy of taking fresh graduates and training them specifically for technologies and domain-specific to ABM.
+With a growing customer base and mission-critical projects, the unavailability of the right skilled resources at the right time in the correct quantity can pose a risk.
+ABM has adopted a strategy of taking fresh graduates and training them specifically for technologies and domain-specific to ABM.
 Further, the Company constantly trains and re-trains existing resources for different skills and technologies.

 Suitable HR practices are adopted to minimize the attrition rate.
-Lateral hiring is done to bring in fresh leaders. - 4.
-Operational efficiency: The operational risk is mainly associated with client acquisition, execution of projects, information security and continuity of customer's business operations.
-The Company has project-level monitoring where such risks are identified and escalated to the board for suitable corrective measures on time.
-Security measures for WFH employees have been implemented for safe access of ABM servers.
-In addition, employees are regularly updated on the cyber risks and care to be taken while using remote access. - 5.
+Lateral hiring is done to bring in fresh leaders.

+- 4. Operational efficiency: The operational risk is mainly associated with client acquisition, execution of projects, information security and continuity of customer's business operations.
+The Company has project-level monitoring where such risks are identified and escalated to the board for suitable corrective measures on time. - 5.
 Reputation: The Company's projects are in the Government sector, which is necessarily funded by public finance.
 This aspect may expose the Company to the risk of motivated public scrutiny from elements that are adversely affected by the success of the project, leading to transparency and sometimes competition.
 The Company strictly follows the Govt. processes of procurement.
 It executes projects with the highest possible standards of ethics and the best industry processes.
 Employees are made aware of the company policy and ensure the proper code of conduct is followed uniformly across projects.
 The Company has published its code of conduct for the benefit of employees.
-This has been helping the Company so far to win over the confidence of customers, even in situations of motivated public scrutiny aimed at hurting the reputation of the Company. - 19.
-MATERIAL CHANGES AND COMMITMENT IF ANY AFFECTING THE FINANCIAL POSITION OF THE COMPANY OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR TO WHICH THIS FINANCIAL STATEMENTS RELATE AND THE DATE OF THE REPORT:
+This has been helping the Company so far to win over the confidence of customers, even in situations of motivated public scrutiny aimed at hurting the reputation of the Company.

+20. MATERIAL CHANGES AND COMMITMENT IF ANY AFFECTING THE FINANCIAL POSITION OF THE COMPANY OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR TO WHICH THIS FINANCIAL STATEMENTS RELATE AND THE DATE OF THE REPORT:

-No planned material changes or commitments made by Company will affect the Company's financial position during the period mentioned above except the continued investment in the Silicon Valley based Agri tech company as intimated earlier to Stock Exchange.
-The liquid cash available with the Company is being utilized for this acquisition.
+No planned material changes or commitments made by Company will affect the Company's financial position during the period mentioned above except the continued investment in the Silicon Valley based Agri tech Company as mentioned earlier.

-20. CODE OF CONDUCT:
+21. CODE OF CONDUCT :